l7purohit/LPurohit-Portfolio/Assignment 3&4.md

-# Assigment 3&4
+# Assignment 3&4

-This assignmnent involved choosing a data visualisation that had its underlying dataset available and first critiquing it.
+This assignment involved choosing a data visualisation that had its underlying dataset available and first critiquing it.
 After that, I was supposed to wireframe potential solutions that followed my critique suggestions and then test the effectiveness by demonstrating them to others.
-After taking feedback, I set out to build the solution.
+The next step  was taking feedback after which I set out to build the solution.
 Here's my journey or I'd rather say thought process documented in text and visuals -

 ## The Original Visualisation

 I came across this visualisation on [Statista.com](https://www.statista.com/statistics/620805/smartphone-sales-market-share-in-the-us-by-vendor/)

 ## Critique Phase